buditanrim/buditanrim.github.io/_posts/2021-02-16-a-manager-cried-in-front-of-me.md

 Is there any solution to that?
 Well, no. Not yet.
 I offered her to meet again the next day.
 "I might not know all the answers, but let's work on this together," I said.

-> Sometimes, we need to listen first.
+> Sometimes, we need to listen first before giving suggestion.

 {%include tweet.html link="https://ctt.ac/yfffD" %}